caleb531/youversion-suggest-api/README.md

 */
 ```

+#### Error cases

-Finally, if the Bible reference cannot be fetched, an error is thrown.
+- If the Bible reference cannot be fetched because the reference is
+  nonexistent, a `BibleReferenceNotFoundError` is thrown
+- If the Bible reference cannot be fetched because the content could not be
+  parsed, a `BibleReferenceEmptyContentError` error is thrown.

+Both of the above error classes inherit from `BibleReferenceError`, and all
+three classes are available for import.

 ### Retrieve a list of all Bible references matching the given query